cyberhull/cybercache-cluster/README.md

 can utilize it and/or its components and source code [almost] any way you want.
 For instance:

-- CaberCache can be used as highly efficient Magento session store and cache, especially suitable for big sites with, say, 50,000+ products.
+- CyberCache can be used as highly efficient Magento session store and cache, especially suitable for big sites with, say, 50,000+ products.

 - You can adapt CyberCache for any PHP-based framework or CMS having Zend